Mike Blowers

-Michael Roy Blowers (/ˈblaʊ.ərz/; born April 24, 1965) is a German-born American former Major League Baseball player, a third baseman and first baseman for the New York Yankees, Seattle Mariners, Los Angeles Dodgers, and Oakland Athletics.
-Since 2007 he has been a color commentator for Mariners television and radio broadcasts.
+Michael Roy Blowers (/ˈblaʊ.ərz/; born April 24, 1965) is an American former professional baseball player.
+He was primarily a third baseman for the New York Yankees, Seattle Mariners, Los Angeles Dodgers, and Oakland Athletics.
+From 2007 to 2024, he was a color commentator for Mariners television and radio broadcasts, working primarily with Dave Sims and Aaron Goldsmith.

 Early years

-Born in Würzburg, West Germany, Blowers lived in Oklahoma and then West Germany until the seventh grade, when his U.S. Army stepfather was transferred to Fort Lewis, south of Tacoma, Washington.
-He is a 1983 graduate of Bethel High School in Spanaway and played college baseball at Tacoma Community College and the University of Washington in Seattle.
+Born in Würzburg, West Germany, Blowers lived in Oklahoma and then West Germany until the seventh grade, when his U.S. Army stepfather was transferred to Fort Lewis, near Tacoma, Washington.
+He graduated from Bethel High School in Spanaway in 1983 and played college baseball first at Tacoma Community College.
 Following his freshman year, Blowers was selected by the Mariners in the 1984 Major League Baseball Draft, but opted not to sign.
-During his junior year at Washington, his only season with the Huskies, he won the triple crown in the Pac-10 North Division, and was selected by the Montreal Expos in the tenth round of the 1986 MLB Draft.
+After two years at Tacoma, he transferred to the University of Washington.
+During his only season with the Huskies, he won the triple crown in the Pac-10 North Division and was selected by the Montreal Expos in the tenth round of the 1986 MLB Draft.

 Professional career

 Blowers made his Major League Baseball debut with the New York Yankees on September 1, 1989, and played his last game on October 3, 1999 with the Seattle Mariners.

 During a Yankees road game against the Texas Rangers at Arlington Stadium on April 21, 1990, Blowers hit his first two MLB home runs, the first off Charlie Hough in the fifth inning, and the second off Craig McMurtry in the ninth.
-On May 3, playing in Yankee Stadium, he committed 4 errors at third base, leading to 7 unearned runs, in a 10-5 loss to the Cleveland Indians.
-At the time he was the 21st American League third basemen to have such a terrible day.
-On the other hand, the only third baseman to commit more errors in a game was Dave Brain, with 5, for the Boston Beaneaters in 1906.
+On May 3, playing in Yankee Stadium, he committed 4 errors at third base, leading to 7 unearned runs, in a 10–5 loss to the Cleveland Indians.
+At the time he was the 21st American League third basemen with 4 errors in one game.
+The only third baseman to commit more errors in a game was Dave Brain, with 5 for the Boston Beaneaters in 1906.